Antoinebr/cache-warmup/readme.md

-# Generate the cache ( mobile and desktop )for a WordPress site
+# Generate the cache ( mobile and desktop ) for a WordPress site from the sitemap.xml

 You site needs to have a sitemap.xml ( YOAST generated )